nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

-This API returns true if an exception is pending.

 This API can be called even if there is a pending JavaScript exception.

 #### napi_is_exception_pending